cosmos/sdk-tutorials/voter-legacy/index.md

 msg := types.NewMsgSetPoll(cliCtx.GetFromAddress(), id, string(argsTitle), argsOptions)
 ```

-This will assume that all arguments after the first one represent a list of options.
+This change assumes that all arguments after the first one represent a list of options.

-We end up with the following function
+You end up with the following function

 ```go
 func GetCmdSetPoll(cdc *codec.Codec) *cobra.Command {